azholudok/cosplaydeathmatch/README.md

 # cosplaydeathmatch
 Array logic implemented to programatically manipulate a PowerPoint presentation through VBA macros.
-Co-developed by Andrey Zholudok, Alison Bird
+Co-developed by Andrey Zholudok, Alison Bird in 2018

 ## Table of Contents
 1. Overview